+622: Angels Revenge

 Johnny Wadd is a nickname for legendary porn actor John Holmes (1944-1988), taken from the lead character in a series of porn films he starred in beginning in 1973.
 Wadd was a private detective in the Philip Marlowe mold.
 Famous for being one of the most prolific male porn stars of the 1970s, Holmes later gained notoriety after being implicated in the brutal 1981 Wonderland murders, in which four people involved in drug dealing were beaten to death; Holmes was arrested, tried, and acquitted, as were two other people.
 The crimes officially remain unsolved.
 He died of AIDS complications in 1988.

-Mary Kay is a cosmetics company that operates on the Multi-level marketing business model: distributors, called “beauty consultants,” earn income through direct sales to customers, and commissions on products sold to other distributors that they recruit.
+Mary Kay Inc. is a cosmetics company that operates on the Multi-level marketing business model: distributors, called “beauty consultants,” earn income through direct sales to customers, and commissions on products sold to other distributors that they recruit.
 Top-sellers are rewarded with an iconic pink Cadillac.
 In 2018, Mary Kay reported wholesale earnings of $3.7 billion.
 The Ku Klux Klan (KKK) has been a couple of secret organizations over the years; the first was founded just after the Civil War as a vigilante group designed to retain white supremacy in the South by intimidating newly freed black slaves.
 It had disappeared within twenty years.
 But in 1915 the group was revived, inspired by the film The Birth of a Nation, which portrayed the original KKK as a noble band striving to protect civilization from depraved African-Americans.
 The official uniform of Klan members was a set of white robes and a pointed white mask, used to conceal their identities.
 The organization peaked at a membership of about 4 million in the 1920s but had once again died out by the end of World War II.
 There was another brief resurgence of the Klan in the 1960s in response to the civil rights movement; today its membership is probably only a few thousand, and it has fragmented into several small and competing groups.